Alfa Romeo Stelvio 2025 review – a worthy alternative to the BMW X3?

-The new Stelvio offers a unique dynamic flavour and bags of style, but the facelift hasn't addressed its second-rate cabin
+The Stelvio offers a unique dynamic flavour and plenty of style, but updates haven’t addressed its second-rate cabin

 The Stelvio squares up against a broad spread of competition; four-cylinder petrol and diesel engines make up the core range, topped by the fire-breathing 513bhp Quadrifoglio.
-With a lightweight Giorgio platform shared with the Giulia saloon, every version feels distinctly Alfa-like to drive, but buyers in this space demand a wide range of talents; particularly at the Stelvio's £47,355 starting price.
+With a lightweight Giorgio platform shared with the excellent Giulia saloon, every version feels distinctly Alfa-like to drive, but buyers in this space demand a wide range of talents; particularly at the Stelvio's £46,350 starting price.

-Alfa Romeo Stelvio in detail
+Alfa Romeo Stelvio: in detail

 - Performance and 0-60mph time > The petrol Stelvio is usefully brisk and flexible, but its 5.7sec 0-62mph figure feels out of reach